• Skip to main content

 math task cards

 11. Small Group Instruction – Do you teach a small group?
 Bring out the cards.
-Model how to solve a problem using a think aloud.
+Model how to solve a problem using a think-aloud.
 Next, work on a similar problem together.
 Finally, have your kids do one independently and explain their thinking.

-12. Substitute Plans – It’s always good to have easy to implement yet meaningful activities for a substitute teacher to manage in your classroom.
+12. Substitute Plans – It’s always good to have easy-to-implement yet meaningful activities for a substitute teacher to manage in your classroom.
 Task cards get a thumbs up for being sub approved because of their simplicity.

 15. Spiral Review – Mix cards that have different skills in them so that your students will continuously review older topics.